Finance and Bursaries

 Please note that this is an estimated figure and may be lower or higher depending on each individual's spending habits.

 Applicants will be asked to submit evidence confirming receipt of a student maintenance grant and parental income.
+Previous participants awarded a Widening Participation bursary are usually those in receipt of a full maintenance grant.

 Due to the nature of widening participation bursary, postgraduate applicants are not eligible to apply.